Tommy Kirk: Post-acting career

+"I lost everything I had," Kirk recalled.
+"I lost my money, my property; I partied it all away.
+I was very irresponsible financially.
+I lived my own life; I guess I was just seeking love or pleasure or some kind of illusory or transitory happiness, and I was pretty wild.
+The first 10 years after leaving Disney were pretty awful."

 Kirk got over his drug addiction and gave up acting in the mid-1970s.
 He worked as a waiter and a chauffeur before going into the carpet-cleaning business in the San Fernando Valley area of Los Angeles, an operation which he ran for 20 years.

 In 1990, Kirk said he was "poor", but had "No bitterness.
 No regrets."
 He wrote an unproduced script about Abraham Lincoln and continued to act occasionally, including small roles in Streets of Death (1988) and Attack of the 60 Foot Centerfold (1995).
 He also enjoyed writing and occasionally appearing at retro film conventions.
+He had maintained a lifelong friendship with his Old Yeller co-star Beverly Washburn, since re-meeting at a convention in 1994.
+He lived a private life and did not believe in "exhibiting" himself, preferring to keep away from the public eye.

+In 1993 Kirk said "I’ve quit drugs.
+I don't use anything at all.
+I don’t smoke; I don’t drink; I don't use drugs.
+I eat a very healthy diet, and I feel pretty good.
+I enjoy my work and I am a Christian.
+I’ve found Christianity to be a huge and tremendous help in getting the poison out of my system, purging myself of resentments and bitterness."

 Kirk was inducted as a Disney Legend on October 9, 2006, alongside his former co-stars Tim Considine and Kevin Corcoran.
 His other repeat co-stars, Annette Funicello and Fred MacMurray, had already been inducted in 1992 and 1987, respectively.
 Also in 2006, the first of Kirk's Hardy Boys serials was issued on DVD in the fifth "wave" of the Walt Disney Treasures series.
 At that point, he was retired with "a nice pension" and living in Redding, California.

 Death

-Kirk died at his Las Vegas, Nevada home on September 28, 2021, at the age of 79.
+Kirk was found dead at his Las Vegas apartment on September 28, 2021.
+He was 79 years old.